abhijadhav14/Dining-Philosopher-Problem/README.md

 The solution is implemented in a Jupyter Notebook (Dining Philosopher.ipynb) as well as in C++ and visualizes how philosophers alternate between thinking and eating without causing starvation.

+This was part my course project of subject Operating System and Virtual Machines CSE5060.

 ## Problem Statement

 The Dining Philosopher Problem was proposed by Edsger Dijkstra to illustrate synchronization issues in concurrent processes.